 Keep reading and you will learn 8 questions your salespeople can ask that will help them build rapport with customers and improve sales.
 Then, you can teach the questions to your salespeople so they can begin using them during customer conversations.

-8 Questions Your Salespeople Should Ask Customers to Improve Sales
+Open-Ended Questions Your Salespeople Should Ask Potential Customers

 This question will work especially well for your salespeople if they are trying to convince the customer to switch from their current vendor.